MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 # Manage and deploy Surface driver and firmware updates

 How you manage Surface driver and firmware updates varies depending on your environment and organizational requirements.
-On Surface devices, firmware is exposed to the operating system as a driver and is visible in Device Manager.
-This enables device firmware and drivers to be automatically updated using Windows Update or Windows Update for Business.
-Although this simplified approach may be feasible for startups and small or medium-sized businesses, larger organizations typically need IT admins to distribute updates internally.
-This may involve comprehensive planning, application compatibility testing, and piloting and validating updates before final approval and distribution across the network.
+In larger organizations, IT admins may perform several tasks prior to deployment such as:

+- Test app compatibility
+- Pilot and validate updates with internal systems

 > [!NOTE]
 > This article is intended for technical support agents and IT professionals and applies to Surface devices only.
 If you're looking for help to install Surface updates or firmware on a home device, see [Update Surface firmware and Windows 10](https://support.microsoft.com/help/4023505).

 While enterprise-grade software distribution solutions continue to evolve, the business rationale for centrally managing  updates remains the same: Maintain the security of Surface devices and keep them updated with the latest operating system and feature improvements.
 This is essential for sustaining a stable production environment and making sure that users aren't blocked from being productive.
-This article provides an overview of recommended tools and processes for larger organizations to accomplish these goals.

 ## Downloadable Surface update packages